data-for-change/AnywayAndroid/README.md

-Anyway Android App Version 2.0 (alapha)
+Anyway Android App Version 2.0
 ================
 This is an open source repository for [Anyway](http://www.anyway.co.il) Andorid app.